VickieL/stackoverflow_survey_analysis/README.md

 For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

-1. What factors impact the job satisfaction?
+1. Does developer's interest/preference impact their job satisfaction or career satisfaction?
+2. What are developer's preferred, what are not?
-2. What people care when seeking a job?
+3. What does developer care about when accessing a potential job?
-3. What is important in Globex's hiring process?
+4. What is important in Globex's hiring process?
-4. When most people prefer to start work?
+5. When most developers prefer to start work?

 ## File Descriptions <a name="files"></a>

-There are 3 notebooks available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the thought process for individual steps.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.
+There is 1 jupyter notebook available here to explore above questions.
+Each question has a title (Markdown cells) in the notebook, so it can be easily read from part to part.

 ## Results<a name="results"></a>